markhork8s/markhor/README.md

 Also, no empty lines -except for the last one-

 ## Possible solutions:
-- Optional field order in the sopssecret itself, since arrays are not reordered
+- Optional field order in the Markhorsecret itself, since arrays are not reordered
   ```yaml
   dataOrder:
     - z/key.pem